rvsrnvsn/ICML2019/README.md

 + Differential privacy in practice
   - Statistical data is subject to a shared privacy loss budget
   - It can be shown that published data for redistricting and many other statistical products fit within this framework
-+ Science and policy must answer the following hard questions, aong other
++ Science and policy must answer the following hard questions, among others
   - What should the privacy loss policy be for all uses of the 2020 Census?
   - How should the privacy loss budget be spent over the next 7 decades?
     * [N: Why 7 decades?
 Average lifespan of a person?]